-The Arbor Center for Teaching, in collaboration with Marylhurst University, offers a full-time, two-year apprenticeship guided by experienced teachers to complement formal study of educational ideas and practice.
+The Arbor Center for Teaching, in collaboration with Pacific University, offers a full-time, two-year Teacher Residency guided by experienced mentor teachers to complement formal graduate study of educational ideas and practice.
 This program results in a Master of Arts in Teacher degree and Oregon teacher licensure.

-During their first year, Apprentices take increasing responsibility for planning, instructing, and assessing children's progress in their classrooms.
-In the spring of this first year, Apprentices develop and implement their first work sample in either mathematics or literacy.
+During their first year, Teacher Residents take increasing responsibility for planning, instructing, and assessing children's progress in their classrooms.
+By the spring of this first year, Teacher Residents are developing, implementing, and assessing lesson arcs in mathematics, literacy, and science.

-Apprentices’ second year takes a somewhat different shape.
-During the fall and winter terms, Apprentices write a thesis that analyzes a teaching process or project that they have conducted at Arbor School.
-They also leave Arbor one day each week to teach in public school settings, then complete a month-long public school practicum over the winter.
-This opportunity to teach in another school context broadens Apprentices' teaching practices and encourages collaboration among teachers across school settings.
-Apprentices return to Arbor for the spring term, "solo" teaching within their original classroom placements.
+Teacher Residents’ second year takes a somewhat different shape.
+During the fall and winter terms, they leave Arbor one day each week to teach in public school settings, and then complete a month-long public school practicum over the winter.
+This opportunity to teach in another school context broadens teaching practices and encourages collaboration among teachers across school settings.
+Teacher Residents return to Arbor for the spring term, "solo" teaching within their original classroom placements.

-Throughout each school year and during summer term, Apprentices attend Marylhurst courses delivered at Arbor School and at nearby Marylhurst University.
-This coursework spans requirements established by the Oregon Teacher Standards and Practices Commission (TSPC) and Marylhurst, focusing on such areas as child development, assessment, social justice, methodology (including ESOL and Reading Endorsement prerequisites), and educational philosophy.
+Throughout each school year and during summer term, Teacher Residents attend Pacific University courses delivered at Arbor School and at Pacific University's Forest Grove campus.
+This coursework spans requirements established by the Oregon Teacher Standards and Practices Commission (TSPC) and Pacific, focusing on such areas as child development, assessment, social justice, methodology (including ESOL), and educational philosophy.
 Strong emphasis on literacy and reading underpins their preparation for work with young children from many backgrounds and cultures.